-• Applicants to the Bachelor of Science in Health Science program are required to have a healthcare related associate degree from an accredited educational institution.
-The associate degree should include a total of 90 quarter credit hours (67.5 associate-level core quarter credit hours and 22.5 general education quarter credit hours).
+Applicants to the Bachelor of Science in Health Science program are required to have a healthcare related associate degree from an accredited educational institution.
+The associate degree should include a total of 90 quarter credit hours.
 Additional transfer credits may be granted based on an individual student's associate degree.
 General Education transfer credits should include subject matter from the humanities, mathematics, sciences, and the social sciences.
 Applicants with a completed non-healthcare related associate degree, combined with a healthcare certificate or verifiable professional experience will be individually reviewed by the Program Director for Admission.